Transformer neural networks and quantum simulators: a hybrid approach for simulating strongly correlated systems: Results

-Lastly, the hybrid scheme can tremendously speed up the calculations, see Fig. \ref{fig:6x6_TFIM}\textbf{b}.
-For example, the convergence time to obtain energy errors per site $(E_{TQS}-E_{DMRG})<0.003 J$ decreases by more than an order of magnitude when using the hybrid optimization for $h=2J$.
-Note that we have used the same hyperparameters for all cases, defined in SM, Tab. \ref{tab:paramsTFIM}. \\
+Lastly, the hybrid scheme can tremendously speed up the calculations, see Fig.~\ref{fig:6x6_TFIM}\textbf{b}.
+For example, the convergence time (in units of the training steps) to obtain energy errors per site $(E_{TQS}-E_{DMRG})<0.003 J$ decreases by more than an order of magnitude when using the hybrid optimization for $h=2J$.
+Note that we have used the same hyperparameters for all cases, defined in Appendix, Tab.~\ref{tab:paramsTFIM}. \\

 \textit{Dipolar XY model.-- } For the dipolar XY model, we use the KL divergence / Wasserstein loss for snapshots from the $Z$ basis and the scaled MSE for spin-spin correlations $\langle \hat{\sigma}_{\mathbf{i}}^x\hat{\sigma}^x_{\mathbf{j}}\rangle$ in the $X$ basis, with a fixed reference site $\mathbf{i}$ located in the middle of the system.
 The experimentally obtained spin-spin correlations are averaged over different translations of the system, explicitly employing the translational invariance of the Hamiltonian under consideration.
-The results are shown in Figs. \ref{fig:6x6} and \ref{fig:10x10} for $6\times 6 $ and $10\times 10 $ square lattices respectively.
+The results are shown in Figs.~\ref{fig:6x6} and \ref{fig:10x10} for $6\times 6 $ and $10\times 10 $ square lattices respectively.
 For both systems, we find significantly improved results when applying the hybrid learning scheme.
-This is apparent in terms of the energy per site (Figs. \ref{fig:6x6}\textbf{a} and \ref{fig:10x10}\textbf{a}), its standard deviation of the mean (Fig. \ref{fig:6x6}\textbf{a}) and observables such as the averaged nearest-neighbor spin-spin correlations in $X$ and $Z$ bases (Fig. \ref{fig:6x6}\textbf{b}).
-Again, we use the same hyperparameters for our TQS in all cases, see SM, Tab. \ref{tab:params}.
+This is apparent in terms of the energy per site (Figs.~\ref{fig:6x6}\textbf{a} and \ref{fig:10x10}\textbf{a}), its standard deviation of the mean (Fig.~\ref{fig:6x6}\textbf{a}) and observables such as the averaged nearest-neighbor spin-spin correlations in $X$ and $Z$ bases (Fig.~\ref{fig:6x6}\textbf{b}).
+Again, we use the same hyperparameters for our TQS in all cases, see Appendix, Tab.~\ref{tab:params}.
 Note that the energy error becomes large for $\hbar\delta>J$ for both system sizes, since the VMC optimization struggles with the fact that configurations which do not follow the checkerboard pattern of sublattices $A$ and $B$ defined by Eq. \eqref{eq:Ham} get a very large energy penalty, resulting in high variances during the optimization.
 This problem occurs for the optimization with and without pretraining.